Maui Beach Wedding Locations

 Maluaka Beach

 This lovely beach is located in Makena.
 With it’s powdery sand, rocky waters and beautiful sunsets, it makes for a beautiful beach wedding location.
-Easy access from the Wailea resorts, but quieter than the Wailea beaches.
+Easy access from the Wailea resorts, but quieter than the Wailea resort beaches.
+The two ends of this beach offer different backgrounds.
+Lovely option for a sweet beach wedding ceremony location.

 Makena Cove